 We all rent.

-You can't argue this point.
+I can't argue this point.

 You love your home.

-You think you would say I own that home, right?
+You think you would say, I own that home, right?

-I always say it it's funny.
+I always say, it's funny.

 I always say I mortgage that home.